juxhouse/bela-resources/GettingStarted.md

 ## Create meaningful diagrams

-Create as many diagrams as you want, each revealing an important aspect of your software.
+**Create as many diagrams as you want**, each revealing an important aspect of your software.

-Pick and choose specific elements in order to have a better understanding of them and their dependencies.
+Pick and choose **specific elements** in order to have a **better understanding** of them and their dependencies.

 ![Create meaningful diagrams](assets/diagram7.png)

 ## See BELA in action

-BELA is specially useful when you’re dealing with large systems.
+BELA is specially useful when you’re dealing with **large systems**.
 You can navigate the elements in a way similar to what you do with Google Maps.
 Check out the video below for an example of that.

 [![BELA WorldZoom](https://img.youtube.com/vi/TpLsRka5Dm4/0.jpg)](https://www.youtube.com/watch?v=TpLsRka5Dm4)